 The Astrological & Numerological Significance Behind The Discovery of Neptune

-Astrologically, there is no doubt as to who deserves credit for the controversial discovery of Neptune for reasons that are both obvious and powerfully esoteric.
-A significant core of the scientific community unarguably gives credit to the man who mathematically deduced Neptune’s location and was off by 1 degree.
+Astrologically, there is no doubt as to who deserves full credit for the controversial discovery of Neptune for reasons that are both obvious and powerfully esoteric.
+A significant core of the scientific community unarguably gives due diligence to the man who mathematically deduced Neptune’s location and was off by 1 degree.

-But even here the Neptunian fog needs to be lifted.
+But once again, even here the Neptunian fog needs to be lifted.

 The planet had moved one degree retrograde in the time it took for the mail to leave France and arrive in Germany 5 days later.

-Of all the key players associated with the watery planet’s observational discovery, only one was born under the sign which Neptune rules over – Piscean, Urbain Le Verrier.
-When I verified the birth and death dates of each of the men involved behind the controversy of the discovery of Neptune, I was stupefied in a most Neptunian way when I came upon the Piscean’s.
+Of all the key players associated with the watery planet’s observational discovery, only one person was born under the sign which Neptune rules over – Pisces, Urbain Le Verrier.
+When I verified the birth and death dates of each of the men involved behind the controversy of the discovery of Neptune, I was speechless in a most Neptunian way when I came upon Msr.
+Le Verrier’s.

 Urbain Le Verrier